-For patients ages 12 years and older with moderate to severe persistent asthma who have a positive skin or blood test to year-round airborne allergens and whose symptoms are not well-controlled by inhaled corticosteroids, we judge there to be high certainty of a small net benefit for omalizumab 100 mg SC every four weeks as add-on maintenance treatment compared with standard of care including high dose ICS plus LABA or additional controller medications.
-In addition to trials in adults, there are randomized trials supporting comparable benefits in the pediatric population, trial extension studies confirming ongoing benefits from therapy up to five years, and real-world observational studies reporting similar benefits to those observed in the randomized trials.
+For patients ages 12 years and older with moderate to severe persistent asthma who have a positive skin or blood test to year-round airborne allergens and whose symptoms are not well-controlled by inhaled corticosteroids, we judge there to be high certainty of a small net benefit for omalizumab 75 to 375 mg SC every two to four weeks as add-on maintenance treatment compared with standard of care including high dose ICS plus LABA or additional controller medications.
+Omalizumab carries a black box warning for anaphylaxis and requires administration by a health care professional.
+In addition to trials in adults, there are randomized trials supporting comparable benefits in the pediatric population, trial extension studies confirming ongoing benefits from therapy up to nine years, and real-world observational studies reporting similar benefits to those observed in the randomized trials.
 There remains some uncertainty about the long-term durability of the benefits of the therapy when used for many years and about the potential harms from modulation of the immune system, but these have decreased with the additional data.
+In addition, there are suggestions of cardiovascular adverse events that may be more important in patients older than those studies in the randomized trials.
 The benefits in terms of the reductions in exacerbations and improvement in quality of life are modest, rather than substantial and the harms are small.
 Therefore, we judge the current body of evidence on omalizumab to be "incremental" compared with standard of care ("B").